-Sorghum midge damages sorghum when the larva feeds on a newly fertilized ovary, preventing normal kernel development.
+A sorghum midge damages sorghum when the larva feeds on a newly fertilized ovary, preventing normal kernel development.
 Grain loss can be extremely high.
 Glumes of a sorghum midge-infested spikelet fit tightly together because no kernel develops.
 Typically, a sorghum grain head infested by sorghum midges has various proportions of normal kernels scattered among non-kernel-bearing spikelets, depending on the degree of damage.

-Effective control of sorghum midge requires integration of several practices that reduce sorghum midge abundance and potential to cause crop damage.
-The most effective cultural management method for avoiding damage is early, uniform planting of sorghum in an area so flowering occurs before sorghum midge reach damaging levels.
+Effective control of sorghum midge requires the integration of several practices that reduce sorghum midge abundance and their potential to cause crop damage.
+The most effective cultural management method for avoiding damage is early, uniform planting of sorghum in an area so flowering occurs before sorghum midges reach damaging levels.
 Planting hybrids of uniform maturity early enough to avoid late flowering of grain heads is extremely important.
 This practice allows sorghum to complete flowering before sorghum midges increase to damaging levels.

-Cultural practices that promote uniform heading and flowering in a field also are important in deciding on treatment and in achieving acceptable levels of insecticidal control.
+Cultural practices that promote uniform heading and flowering in a field are also important in deciding on treatment and in achieving acceptable levels of insecticidal control.
 To reduce sorghum midge abundance, use cultivation and/or herbicides to eliminate johnsongrass inside and outside the field.
 Where practical, disk and deep plow the previous year's sorghum crop to destroy overwintering sorghum midges.
-Use sorghum midge-resistant hybrids if they are available.